IndexMaker/index-maker/README.md

 from Arbitrum to Binance via Base.
 The routing between Arbitrum and Base is to be done via Across bridge, while the routing from Base to Binance should happend between two EVM wallets.
 The wallet address for Binance account need to be obtained via Binance API call.

+### Phase 3.
+(In-Progress) Going Live

+The goal is to go live.
+We need to ensure that we have persistence of state of Index Maker components, and that we have data and service to serve Mint Invoices.
+We need to test performance of the system, improve configuration, add missing calculations such as routing fees, remove hardcoded constants, etc.

 ### Phase X. Future Development